 U.S. vessels prohibited from engaging in coastwise trade as well as foreign-flag vessels of nations that grant reciprocal privileges to vessels of the United States may transport certain articles between coastwise points.
-These articles include empty cargo vans, empty lift vans, and empty shipping tanks and the equipment for use with said empty cargo vans, lift vans and shipping tanks; empty barges specifically designed to be carried aboard a vessel and equipment (excluding propulsion equipment) for use with such barges; and empty instruments of international traffic (IITs) if such articles are owned or leased by the owner or operator of the transporting vessel and are transported for the owner/operator's use in handling the cargo in foreign trade.
-Similarly, stevedoring equipment and material are also exempt, if they are owned or leased by the owner or operator of that vessel, and are transported without charge for use in the handling of cargo in foreign trade.
+These articles include empty cargo vans, empty lift vans, and empty shipping tanks and the equipment for use with said empty cargo vans, lift vans and shipping tanks; empty barges specifically designed to be carried aboard a vessel and equipment (excluding propulsion equipment) for use with such barges; and empty instruments of international traffic (IIT) if such articles are owned or leased by the owner or operator of the transporting vessel and are transported for the owner/operator's use in handling the cargo in foreign trade.
+Similarly, stevedoring equipment and material are also exempt, if they are owned or leased by the owner or operator of the transporting vessel or owned or leased by the stevedoring company contracting for the lading or unlading of that vessel, and are transported without charge for use in the handling of cargo in foreign trade.
 The list of nations that extend reciprocal privileges to U.S. vessels is set forth at 19 C.F.R. § 4.93(b).